 Contrast, for example, mainstream opinion over the Kim family’s culpability for the North Korean famine with the same constituency’s opinion over the British Government’s culpability for the Bengal famine or, closer to home, the Irish famine.
 Most interesting is when you garner that opinion from those who openly confess to knowing very little about either.
 Try it at home!
 We’re peculiarly, and reliably, more tolerant of our own totalitarianism than others’.

-North Korea is now, unambiguously, a nuclear state — so any ambitions, strategies, and actions based around preventing that outcome have failed, and western foreign policy must now be reframed.
+North Korea is now, unambiguously, a nuclear state — so any ambitions, strategies, and actions based around preventing that outcome have failed, and US foreign policy must now be reframed.
 If there was ever a state for which ‘nuclear deterrent’ wasn’t simply a euphemism, it’s North Korea.
 Now with three children, Kim’s primary concern will be the continuation of his dynasty, which he well knows will end the day he invades his neighbours.
 So he will not.
 If a future smoking gun that triggered World War III on the Korean peninsula has North Korean fingerprints on it, they were put there by the PR agents of Kim’s enemies.

 When the informational landscape is so sparse, as it is with North Korea, we should be suspicious when the public discourse is filled with more answers than questions.
 To some, North Korea may be intolerable; to some, it may simply be home; to others, it may be a source of pride.
 We could say the same of our contemporaries from Edwardian England.
 And perhaps Song China might have looked on in pity for England’s 13th Century peasants, and mused intervention with their greater social, political, and technological sophistication.
 How kindly do readers think imperialist Chinese warrior-philanthropists might have been received by England’s Plantagenet subjects?

-Through the western cultural lens, the dress, style, language, and tone of North Korea is one-dimensional, tyrannical, eccentric, absurd.
+Through our cultural lens, the dress, style, language, and tone of North Korea is one-dimensional, tyrannical, eccentric, absurd.
 North Korea continues to fulfil the stereotype of the Cold War Bond villain.
 Trump says, in opposition to the new South Korean president’s nascent policy of appeasement, that there’s only one thing that the North Koreans understand — one of the few Trumpian claims considered uncontroversial by the wider public.
 But, in its anxiety to survive, North Korean policy has exposed the bitter irony of that premise.
 In the superpower’s unwillingness to relinquish its monopoly on power in the Pacific, there’s only one language that US foreign policy understands.
 And, with a nuclear deterrent, Kim’s speaking it fluently.